-Admittedly, it was going to be even longer because, if you can even believe this, the chosen title in all its glory doesn’t paint an accurate picture of what’s really happening here.
-The title that actually depicts what this insanely addictive breakfast/dessert/snack should be is Brown Butter Caramel Apple Cinnamon Roll Pull-Apart Bread with Cream Cheese Frosting.
+Admittedly, it was going to be even longer because the chosen title in all its glory doesn’t paint an accurate picture of what’s really happening.
+The title which actually depicts what this insanely addictive breakfast/dessert/snack should be is Brown Butter Caramel Pear Cinnamon Roll Pull-Apart Bread with Cream Cheese Frosting.
 Because that’s exactly what this is.

-Pull-apart breads have been making their way through the Internet for a few years now, and while I’ve lusted after countless adaptations, I stopped short of developing one for the blog because it seemed as if every person on the face of the planet had their own variation.
-On top of that, almost every version seemed to take only a slight departure from the last, and all of them were savory.
-Not that there’s anything wrong with that, I’m allll about savory cheesy carbs, but if I was going to make one, I wanted it to be different and not something you’ve already seen a hundred times over.
+Pull-apart breads have been making their way through the Internet for years now, and while I’ve lusted after countless adaptations, I stopped short of developing one for the blog because it seemed as if every person on the face of the planet had their own variation.
+On top of that, just about every version seemed to take only a slight departure from the last, and all of them were savory.
+Now I’m allll about savory cheesy carbs, but if I was going to make one, I wanted it to be different and not something you’ve already seen a hundred times over.

-It never even crossed my mind to do a dessert version of the pull-apart bread until good old Robert Flay made a version similar to this on a show of his I caught last Sunday while I was being the ultimate couch potato.
+It never even crossed my mind to do a dessert version of the pull-apart bread until I saw good old Bobby Flay making a similar version while I was binging Food Network around some Sunday a while back.
 Being lazy served me right for once.
 I immediately jotted down the idea as a keeper, and begin to brainstorm adaptations of his version.